-Tuxachanie Trail is a 5.3 mile moderately trafficked out and back trail located near Perkinston, MS that features a lake and is good for all skill levels.
+Tuxachanie Trail is a 5.3 mile moderately trafficked out and back trail located near Perkinston, Mississippi that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Directions from Wiggins: Travel south on Highway 49.
 The primary trailhead is located 2.5 miles north of Saucier, Mississippi on the east side of Highway 49.
 See Airey Lake and P.O.W.
 Recreation Area for directions to the other trailheads.